Why Autonomous Research Agents Hallucinate — and How a Critic Loop Fixes It

 # Critic can map claims to specific passages

-Running per-sub-question is cheaper but misses multi-source claims ("Sources A and B both confirm that...") unless you pass the full claim context explicitly.
-Running the critic on the full corpus at once is more expensive but catches cross-source contradictions — the critic can see whether two sources say conflicting things about the same claim and flag both.
+Running per sub-question is cheaper, but it can miss multi-source claims such as "Sources A and B both confirm that..." unless the full claim context is passed explicitly.
+Running the critic on the full corpus at once is more expensive, but it can catch cross-source contradictions.
+For example, it can see when two sources give different dates, different revenue figures, or conflicting regulatory interpretations for the same claim.

 4. Recursive summarization and citation tracing

-Autonomous research agents frequently face more retrieved content than fits in a single context window.
-The standard response is recursive summarization: summarize document A, summarize document B, synthesize the summaries.
+Autonomous research agents frequently retrieve more content than fits in a single context window.
+The standard response is recursive summarization: summarize document A, summarize document B, then synthesize the summaries.

-The design that preserves it: store the original document alongside the summary, and pass both to the critic.
+A simple way to preserve it is to store the original document alongside the summary, then pass both to the critic.

 class ExecutorResult(BaseModel):